sold666/algorithms-and-data-structure-labs/README.md

-# Laboratory work on the course algorithms and data structures at SPBPU
+# Laboratory work on the course "Algorithms and data structures" at SPBPU